IDOMATH/session/README.md

 # session

-TODO: Add some sort of cleanup to remove expired session tokens
+TODO:
+- Add test for cleanup
+- Add test for delete